kaycix/humboldtnativeplants/collections/_categories/wildradish_220629.md

 tagline: "at the <a href='/nursery/wild-radish'>Wild Radish Farm Stand</a>"

 intro:
-    - excerpt: "This is a list of plants currently available at the native plant stand at Wild Radish Farm Stand.
-Browse below or view the <a href='https://docs.google.com/spreadsheets/d/1TqizcEdsrBXeTRXbwR5ea8HT0gyPpdzM/edit#gid=1324451350' target='_blank'>spreadsheet</a> here.
-Last Updated: June 29, 2022."
+    - excerpt: "This is a list of plants currently available.
+Browse below or view the <a href='https://docs.google.com/spreadsheets/d/1TqizcEdsrBXeTRXbwR5ea8HT0gyPpdzM/edit#gid=1324451350' target='_blank'>Google spreadsheet</a>.
+Last Updated: July 6, 2022."

 ---